 You are cordially invited to attend the Annual Meeting of Stockholders of Innoviva, Inc., a Delaware corporation (the "Company").
-The meeting will be held on Thursday, April 20, 2017 at 8:30 a.m., local time, at the Courtyard Philadelphia Downtown located at 21 North Juniper Street, Philadelphia, Pennsylvania for the following purposes:
+The meeting will be held on , 2017 at [a.m./p.m.], local time, at for the following purposes:

-- Proposal 1: To elect seven directors to serve for the ensuing year. - Proposal 2: To approve a non-binding advisory resolution regarding executive compensation. - Proposal 3: To vote on the frequency of non-binding advisory votes on executive compensation. - Proposal 4: To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017. - Proposal 5: To vote on a stockholder proposal, if properly presented at the Annual Meeting, to repeal certain provisions of the Bylaws.
+Proposal 1: To elect seven directors to serve for the ensuing year.

+Proposal 2: To approve a non-binding advisory resolution regarding executive compensation.

+Proposal 3: To vote on the frequency of non-binding advisory votes on executive compensation.

+Proposal 4: To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017.

+Proposal 5: To vote on a stockholder proposal, if properly presented at the Annual Meeting, to repeal certain provisions of the Bylaws.